A remark on certain restricted plane partitions and crystal melting model: Plane partitions with a limit boundary along -axis direction

-In this section, we study the plane partitions whose two directions are restricted by walls and another one direction has a limit shape.
-We obtain a product formula for their partition function, which is equivalent to the open-closed string amplitude of double$-\mathbb{P}^1$ model with one nontrivial representation.
+In this section, we study the plane partitions whose two directions are restricted by walls, and the other direction has a limit boundary.
+We obtain a product formula for their partition function, which is equivalent to the open string amplitude of double-$\mathbb{P}^1$ model with one nontrivial representation (up to simple factors).
 As a corollary, we give a new derivation of the full MacMahon formula.